 Picture of Panama City, Panama, that shows the skyline and the bay on a beautiful blue sky and puffy clouds day

-You will make an immediate impact and gain invaluable experience by participating in internships with environmentally focused non-profit organizations.
-Enroll in four academic courses with our partner, SIT, focusing on environmental study, fieldwork ethics, and research design, including an internship to jumpstart your academic and professional career.
+You will make an immediate impact and gain invaluable experience by participating in internships with environmentally focused nonprofit organizations.
+You will also enroll in four academic courses with our partner, School for International Training (SIT), focusing on environmental study, fieldwork ethics, and research design, including an internship to jump-start your academic and professional career.

 Academics